albertoscandolara/as-template-reference/documentation/pages/branchlint.md

 Branch names are validated using: [branch-name-lint](https://www.npmjs.com/package/branch-name-lint) is used.

 Validation happens in two places:
-1. Locally, through Husky
+1. Locally via Husky (pre-push)

-A pre-push Git hook checks your branch name before the push is allowed.

-Config file: ```/.branchlintrc.json```

-2. In CI, through GitHub Actions
+2. In CI via GitHub Actions

-A workflow validates branch names in PRs and pushes.

-Config file: ```/.branchlintrc-ci.json```

-This double protection ensures nobody can bypass the rules — intentionally or accidentally.
+Both use the same base rules, but CI has special logic to skip protected branches.

 ------------------------------------------------------------------------

 ## Conventional Branch Specification

-Our rules follow the [Conventional Branch 1.0.0](https://conventional-branch.github.io/#specification) naming standard:
+These rules follow the [Conventional Branch](https://conventional-branch.github.io/#specification) naming standard:

 It defines the format: